Josée Nadeau: Career

 That same year, she was a guest at Dionne Warwick’s 50th-anniversary celebration concert in Miami, where she painted a large portrait of Dionne on stage while Warwick sang “Do You Know the Way to San Jose” in front of 1,000 people.
 In 2014, Nadeau painted Nelson Mandela at Riverside Church during a production of Footsteps of Mandela.
-Nadeau painted while Simon Estes sang during the event while UN dignitaries and South African were guest of Honor.